vapoursynth/vapoursynth/doc/pythonreference.rst

    .. warning::

       Environment-objects obtained using the :func:`vpy_current_environment` can directly be used as as a context manager.
-This can cuase undefined behaviour when used in combination with generators and/or coroutines.
+This can cause undefined behaviour when used in combination with generators and/or coroutines.

       This context-manager maintains a thread-local environment-stack that is used to restore the previous environment.